AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     }
     ```

-* This `configure` method, is where we specify:
+* You may notice we have to override multiple `configure` methods, where we specify:

     1. What URLs to protect, and which ones are public

     1. What authentication methods are allowed: `formLogin()` and `httpBasic()`, along with its configurations

-    1. and many others...
+    2. and many others such as enabling and disabling exploit protections: `cors()`, `csrf()`, etc.

-* If you didn't override the `configure()` method, it comes with a default implementation:
+* If you didn't override the `configure()` method, it comes with a default implementation like so:

     ```java
     public abstract class WebSecurityConfigurerAdapter implements